-"I now proceed to give you an account

-of the storming of Badajoz.
+"I now proceed to give you an account of the storming of Badajoz.
+"At eight o'clock at night, on Monday

-"At eight o'clock at night, on Monday the 5th of April, we were formed without knapsacks, and in half an hour marched in an indirect line towards the town, under strick orders, "that not a whisper should be heard!"
+"At eight o'clock at night, on Monday the 5th of April, we were formed without knapsacks, and in half an hour marched in an indirect line towards the town, under strick orders, "that not a whisper should be heard !"
 Part of the 5th division were to attack the town on the south side, while the third division, to which I was attached, with their ladders were to scale the citadel, and the rest were to assault the grand breach.

-"I procured a soldier's jacket, a firelock, sixty round of ball-cartridges, and was on the right of my company.
+"I produced a soldier's jacket, a firelock, sixty round of ball-cartridges, and was on the right of my company.